brabect1/sta_basics_course/doc/sta_basics_course.rst

 - *Contemplate the case when G1/A is constant log.0.*

 In previous exercises we used *ideal clocks* that had no clock propagation delays.
-In most circuits the clock signal is heavily loaded and buffers need to inserted in the clock path segments (not to violate max capacitance constraint), creating a tree-like structure that we call the *clock tree*.
+In most circuits the clock signal is heavily loaded and buffers are inserted in the clock path segments (to prevent max capacitance violation), creating a tree-like structure that we call the *clock tree*.
 Inserting a clock tree introduces delays into clock paths and makes the clock event arrive to different flops at different times.
 We call this difference the *clock skew*.
 Large clock skews may be one source of timing violations.